Silvercrow123456/Chest_X_ray_train_with_yolov9/README.md

 main(df.image_files[img_no], df.label_files[img_no], class_dict = dict_)
 ```
 ![image](https://github.com/Silvercrow123456/Chest_X_ray_train_with_yolov9/blob/main/Illustrations/reshape4.png)
-### This df is the actual train_data.
-From this we will create train(2301 images) and valid(19 image)
+### Split df into train and valid
-the ratio of train and valid can be customerized
+This df is the actual train_data.
+From this we will create train(2301 images) and valid(19 image).
+The ratio of train and valid can be customerized
 ```
 from sklearn.model_selection import train_test_split
 df_train, df_valid = train_test_split(df, test_size = 19 , random_state = 42)